0xvext/0xvext.github.io/_posts/2018-11-08-brakesec-book-club-hackers-playbook-3-chapter-1-notes.md

 ## dnscat2:
 (Looks like not really maintained anymore)

-**Also seems to crash when I do it through public DNS - works when I go direct.**
+**Also seems to crash when I test it through public DNS - works when I go direct.**

 I tried looking at the ruby code where the error was being thrown (/opt/dnscat2/server/libs/dnser.rb) but I'm not remotely good enough with ruby to track down the nature of the problem.